Holle loves to cook. She creates a lot of delicious recipes and enjoys sharing them.

 - 1 1/2 cups whole buttermilk, at room temperature

-- Pour warm water in a small bowl and sprinkle yeast on top.
+- Pour warm water into a small bowl and sprinkle yeast on top.
 Let stand at room temperature for about 5 minutes, stirring once.
-Mixture should be foamy.
+The mixture should be foamy.

 - In a large bowl, whisk together flour, sugar, baking powder, baking soda, and salt.
 Add Crisco and butter.
 Cut in with a pastry cutter, a fork, or your fingers.
-Stop mixing when the mixture looks like very coarse meal.
+Stop mixing when the mixture looks like a very coarse meal.
 Add the yeast and water.
 Gradually add the buttermilk while mixing gently.
 Combine just until a soft dough forms.
-If dough is too dry, add a little more buttermilk.
+If the dough is too dry, add a little more buttermilk.

 - Place dough on a floured counter and knead about four times.
 Pat or roll into ½-inch thickness.
 Use a small floured biscuit cutter, about a two-inch size, to make biscuits.
 Grease a dark metal pan with Crisco.
 Place biscuits on a greased pan, about ½ inch apart.
-Cover pan with a dish towel and place in a warm spot for the biscuits to rise.
+Cover the pan with a dish towel and place it in a warm spot for the biscuits to rise.
 I usually turn on my oven to low heat and then turn it off.
 When it gets to around 85-90 degrees, I put in the biscuits.
 The dough needs to double in size.
 This usually takes about one hour or one and one-half hours.

 - Preheat oven to 425 degrees.
 Place pan on the top rack and bake for 11 minutes.
-Remove biscuits from the oven and cover with a dish towel.
+Remove the biscuits from the oven and cover them with a dish towel.
 Serve your homemade biscuits with butter, jam, jelly, preserves, or syrup.